-"The benefits of eating raw food have been studied for hundreds of years, and countless studies show that eating raw foods does have some health benefits."
+"The benefits of eating raw food have been studied for hundreds of years."

 In today’s show, Dr. Nancy Lin, PhD holistic nutritionist, is going to talk about going raw and what that entails.
 We will look at both the differences and similarities between the vegan diet and the raw food diet.
-We will get to know what a raw food diet is, the health benefits, and some of the potential cons as well.
+We will get to know what a raw food diet is, what the health benefits are, and some of the potential drawbacks as well.
 Then we'll get a raw food diet recipe and learn about the one key nutrient that everyone who is eating raw must include in their diet.

 - 3:36: Introduction.

 - 4:44: The belief on raw foods.

 - 8:24: Health benefits of eating raw food.